Frequently Asked Questions

 What’s the difference between mild, moderate and severe sleep apnea?

-Sleep specialists decide if your sleep apnea is mild, moderate, or severe by counting how many times your breathing stops each hour.
-The times when your breathing stops are called “apneas” or “events”.
-They can count these events using polysomnography or portable home monitoring.
+Sleep specialists decide if your sleep apnea is mild, moderate, or severe by counting how many times your breathing stops per hour.
+These pauses in you breathing are called “apneas” or “events”.
+Your doctor can count these events using polysomnography or portable home monitoring.

 Mild: 5-14 interruptions in breathing per hour.